archiewood/minimal-evidence/pages/index.md

----
-title: Welcome to Minimal Evidence
+# Welcome to Minimal Evidence
----

 This project shows how to use Evidence to create a minimal site from markdown files, with no data sources.